 Deposits and Withdrawals With RBC Direct Investing

-As I already mentioned, there are no fees attached to deposits and withdrawals, a very big plus that works in favour of both you and RBC.
+As I already mentioned, there are no fees attached to deposits and withdrawals, a very big plus that works in favor of both you and RBC.

 The only downsides are you can’t use credit/debit cards or electronic wallets with RBC Direct Investing, and your withdrawals may also end up being charged if you aren’t a bank customer prior to trading.